-Dr Mishal Khan is leading One Health projects at the Centre on Global Health Security.
+Dr Mishal Khan is leading One Health projects in the Global Health programme.
 She is a social epidemiologist by training, specializing in quantitative and qualitative health policy and systems research to improve infectious disease control programmes in low- and middle-income countries.

 Over the past decade, Dr Khan has worked closely with national disease control managers in Pakistan, Bangladesh, Cambodia, China, Myanmar and Kenya, focusing on research to inform policy and resource allocation decisions.